So You Want to Host a PTO Conference?

 Food

-We typically provide lunch on full conference days as well as snacks and coffee throughout the conference.
+We typically provide lunch on full conference days as well as–when feasible for our budget and our context–snacks and coffee throughout the conference.
 When possible, we try to work with local organizations to provide inclusive food for attendees with a variety of food needs, requirements, and allergies.
 University/College sites frequently require use of university/college food services, which is something to bear in mind.
 We also try to partner with local food kitchens or other organizations who might be able to take donate food so there is little to no food waste.

 Paying for the Gathering

-The PTO Board will allocate funding to pay for the conference (so you don’t have to pay for the conference yourself!) with the idea that the conference will pay for itself through registration fees, grants, in-kind donations, etc. The Board will work with you to help find grants (especially local grants) and write grant proposals to help keep registration fees as low as possible.
+The PTO Board will allocate funding to pay for the conference (so you don’t have to pay for the conference yourself!) with the idea that the conference will pay for itself through registration fees, grants, in-kind donations, etc. The pre-conference workshops and post-conference workshops have distinct budgets that are designed to cover those workshops themselves with fund funds that are separate from the main conference budget.
+The Board can often work with you to help find grants (especially local grants) and write grant proposals to help keep registration fees as low as possible or to generate additional scholarships.
 Our goal is for each conference to pay for itself so that we can keep having annual gatherings.

 Working with the PTO Board